michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0077.md

 - n: a minute epidermal pore in a leaf or stem through which gases and water vapor can pass
 - v: direct one's attention on something
 ### Family
-pore: pored, pores, poring, porous+;porosity: porosities;porous: nonporous, porosity, porousness
+- pore: pored, pores, poring, porous+
+- porosity: porosities
+- porous: nonporous, porosity, porousness
 ### Examples
 - While she and Harriet played, the grandfather, with other reading material banned, sat in a corner rocking chair poring over the children’s books.
 - Poring over the books was a little like bellying up to the oyster bar with the two writers.